woobaik/stackline-frontend/README.md

 ## Thank You

 Thank you for taking your valuable time to review my code and considering me for joining the team at Stackline!
-I had a lot of fun building this project,
+I had a lot of fun building this project.

+Got Favicon from stackline website :)

 I really look forward to hearing your feedback.